What is a works council, what is a staff council?

 Unlike notice of termination, the termination agreement must be signed by both the employer and the employee.
 You are not obliged to sign a termination agreement.
 Take time to think about it and get advice in case of doubt.
 Check carefully whether you want to sign the agreement.
 If you sign, you automatically agree to all the provisions therein with your own signature.
 This makes it much harder to fight against a termination agreement at a later stage than a notice of termination.

 Be careful!
 If you sign a termination agreement, the employment agency will probably not pay you unemployment benefit for up to three months.
-The employment agency then considers you to be responsible for the termination of your employment.
+In the case of termination agreements, the Employment Agency / Job Centre assumes that you were involved in the termination of the employment relationship.

 FAQ Termination and termination agreement: Sources